Find industry contacts & talent representation

-The story takes place in 1939 or 1940 in the fictional northern Indiana town of Hohman (based on real-life Hammond, Indiana, where writer Jean Shepherd grew up).
+The story takes place in 1940 (based on the fact that Ralphie's "Little Orphan Annie" decoder pin displays "1940" on it); in the fictional northern Indiana town of Hohman (based on real-life Hammond, Indiana, where writer Jean Shepherd grew up).
 Scenes from outside the Parkers' house were shot on location in the Tremont neighborhood on the west side of Cleveland, Ohio.
 The house used in the filming, called The Christmas Story House, has since been refurbished on the inside to look like it looked during the filming.
 There's a museum and a gift shop located across the street.

 They cut a small hole on the flag pole and had a vacuum hose attached that would suck in Flick (Scott Schwartz)'s tongue.
 The hose trick worked so well that Scott was actually stuck to the pole until they would turn the hose off.
 Rumor has it that they actually played a prank on him one day on the set and left the hose on while they all went to lunch.

 Pouring warm water over it will usually work.